straetern/luahelp/README.md

-# Interactive manual search for Lua
+# Interactive Manual Search for Lua

 The [Lua Reference Manual](https://www.lua.org/manual/) is impressive in the sense that it fits on a single web page including the complete Lua syntax in BNF form at the end.
 But while learning the language I found myself constantly switching back and forth between the terminal program and the browser.
 This got a bit tedious especially when I had to check for version changes of specific functions of which there are quite a few.